IT Sales Resume

-If you are trying to find good IT sales resume examples, then you arrived on the right place.
-Bellow you will find a sample CV and also some advice for your job interview.
+If you are trying to find good IT sales resume examples, then you arrived at the right place.
+Bellow, you will find a sample resume and also some advice for your job interview.

 IT Sales Resume Sample

 Address: 23 N 5th St, Stroudsburg, PA 18360

 To obtain employment as an IT sales representative at one of the most prestigious technology companies in the state and to gain more exposure to sales and marketing to further enhance my skills.

 - Great interpersonal and communication skills

 - Strong presentation skills

 - High proficiency in using Microsoft applications